keu/docs/astro/environment-variables.md

 If you regularly use [Airflow connections](https://airflow.apache.org/docs/apache-airflow/stable/concepts/connections.html) and [variables](https://airflow.apache.org/docs/apache-airflow/stable/concepts/variables.html), Astronomer recommends storing and fetching them with environment variables instead of adding them to the Airflow UI.

 As mentioned above, Airflow connections and variables are stored in Airflow's metadata database.
-Adding them outside of task definitions and operators requires an additional connection to Airflow's Postgres Database, which is called every time the scheduler parses a DAG (as defined by `process_poll_interval`, which is set to 1 second by default).
+Adding them outside of task definitions and operators requires an additional connection to Airflow's metadata database, which is called every time the scheduler parses a DAG.
+This parsing process is defined by the `process_poll_interval` environment variable, which is set to 1 second by default.

 By adding connections and variables as environment variables, you can refer to them more easily in your code and lower the amount of open connections, thus preventing a strain on your Database and resources.